What we do

 Shotokan training in this club falls into three parts: kihon (basics), kata (forms), and kumite (sparring ) and is always preceded with a warm-up.
 Karate is more than just physical training, but also mental discipline; Karate should begin and end with respect.
 Funakoshi wrote: “The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant.”

 When we train

-The club’s main training session is on Saturday evening’s in the main hall at Mudeford Community Centre in Christchurch, Dorset.
-We train from 18:00 to 19:30 on Saturday every week ( young students may leave at 19:00 ) unless the club is attending grading sessions in Salisbury in which case we advise members to train at the grading centre, whether they are grading or not, as this gives the opportunity to train with the association’s chief/senior instructors.
+The club’s main training session is on Thurday evening’s in room 2 at Mudeford Community Centre in Christchurch, Dorset.
+We train from 19:00 to 20:00 on Thursday every week ( please check the calendar for latest training days and gradings/ special courses ) .
+We also attend grading sessions in Salisbury; we strongly advise members to train at the grading centre, whether they are grading or not, as this gives the opportunity to train with the association’s chief/senior instructors.
 The SSKA annual summer and winter camps are based in Bournemouth and this is a fantasic opportunity to train with members from other clubs under a number of senior instructors.

 How much will it cost

 To start, you can try for a few weeks to see how you like the training, you should try Karate for two or three weeks – do not judge on the first lesson.
 Each session has a fee of £5 in advance.
 After a trial, if you want to continue with your training, you will need to become a member of the S.S.K.A.
 Membership of the S.S.K.A. gives you access to association training, grading and competitions (fees apply – see S.S.K.A.) and also provides you with a grading record.
 The annually renewable license includes insurance.
 Regular members may either pay weekly or £20 monthly in advance (£19.00 if by standing order).